mork-optimization/mork/docs/examples/TSP.md

 - 📁 **src/main**:
 - 📁 **java/es.urjc.etsii.grafo.TSP**
     - 📁 **algorithms**: algorithmic components, i.e, constructive, local search, metaheuristics, etc.
     - 📁 **experiments**: defines experiments to execute to test the proposed algorithms and strategies.
     - 📁 **model**: contains the basic elements of the studied problem: solution, instance, etc.
     - 📁 **drawing**: helper class to draw solutions in the web frontend.
 - 📁 **resources**
     - 📁 **irace**: irace is a software package that implements a number of automatic configuration procedures.
     - 📁 **static**: contains files to generate a localhost web page which allow the researcher to see the solution-quality convergence and the best solution found.
     - 📝 application.yml: this file contains the global configuration of the project, such as which experiment should be executed, which instances should be used, among others.
 For a detailed configuration description, see [MorK configuration](../features/config.md).
-- 📝 .gitignore: this file tells Git which files to ignore when pushing your project to [GitHub](https://github.com/) or any remote.
+- 📝 .gitignore: this file tells Git which files to ignore when pushing your project to [GitHub](https://github.com/) or any other remote server.
-- 📝 pom.xml: Maven configuration, contains the project description and its dependencies.
+- 📝 pom.xml: Maven configuration file, contains the project description and its dependencies.

 ## 2. Our first step: reading instances